HanjieLuo/EDLine_parallel/README.md

 # EDLine Parallel
-An implementation of parallel EDLine algorithm which based on the `Line Segment Detector` module of `opencv_contrib`.
+An implementation of parallel EDLine algorithm which based on the `Line Segment Detector` module of [opencv_contrib](https://github.com/opencv/opencv_contrib).
 Compared to the original version, the parallel one results in a almost 50% time reduction on PC with 4 cores CPU.

 ![test image](./data/result.png)